Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

-$\F_1$ is a fibration with no interior singularities, two bowls (of opposite indices), two half-cones (opposite indices), and two half-dots (opposite indices).
-In particular, there is an arc between the two bowl points which is transverse to the leaves of $\F_1$, as pictured.
+Let $\F_t$ be the movie of Figure~\ref{fig:boundaryfusion2}. $\F_1$ is a fibration with no interior singularities and with two bowls (of opposite indices), two half-cones (opposite indices), and two half-dots (opposite indices).
+(We don't draw the boundary singularities.)
+In particular, there is an arc between the two bowl points which is transverse to the leaves of $\F_1$ -- in Figure~\ref{fig:boundaryfusion2}, this arc is parallel to the $y$-axis.
 In $\F_{1/2}$, one leaf $\F_{1/2}^{-1}(\theta_0)$ is a disk and contains the critical point of $h$.
 For $t<1/2$, for $\theta$ near $\theta_0$, $\F_t^{-1}(\theta)$ is an annulus.

 $\F_t$ has a singularity chart containing a death of two type \bone bowls, of opposite index.